Arthur Kinnaird, 11th Lord Kinnaird: Playing style

 Sportswriters and fellow internationals queued to pay tribute to Kinnaird's skill as a footballer both during and after his career.
 He was, according to "Tityrus" (J. A. H. Catton), editor of the Athletic News:

 of yeoman build and shaggy auburn beard, [and] did not quite look the part of a Scottish laird, until one spoke to him, and heard his rich, resonant voice and his short ejaculatory sentences.
 Of course, he had the voice and manner of an educated man of distinction.

 He was a leader, and above all things, a muscular type of Christian...
 As a player, in any position, [he] was an examplar of manly robust football.
 He popularised the game by his activity as a footballer among every class.
 He was at much at home with the boys of the Polytechnic, London, as he was with the Old Etonians.

 There was a time when the white ducks of Kinnaird, for he always wore trousers in a match, and his blue and white quartered cap were as familiar on the field as the giant figure of W.G.
 Grace with his yellow and red cricket cap...
 Lord Kinnaird used to say that he played four or five matches a week and never grew tired, but he added, late in life, that he would never have been allowed to stay on the field five minutes in these latter days.
 Nevertheless, he was fair, above board, and was prepared to receive all the knocks that came his way without a trace of resentment.

 Administrator

 As football grew in popularity, it began to take root in youth communities.
 In 1875, a Hanover Institute team, founded by philanthropist Quintin Hogg with support from Kinnaird, was involved in an early attempt to incorporate football into the regular activities of a youth club, organising a match with boys from St Andrew's Home in Soho.

 As an administrator, Kinnaird was an FA committeeman at the age of 21, in 1868.
 He became treasurer nine years later and president 13 years after that, replacing Major Francis Marindin in 1890.
-In 1885, together with Charles Alcock, he was instrumental in preventing a split in the association game, by persuading the more recalcitrant members Football Association to allow professionalism.
+In 1885, together with Charles Alcock, he was instrumental in preventing a split in the association game, by persuading the more recalcitrant members of the Football Association to allow professionalism.
 He was to remain president for the next 33 years, serving alongside long-serving vice-president Charles Crump, until their deaths in 1923, just before the opening of Wembley Stadium.